Matthew Dirst, organist, harpsichordist, conductor

 - The Toronto Star (September 2010)

-Harpsichord Music of François and Armand-Louis Couperin, 2010 Centaur recording
+Harpsichord Music of François and Armand-Louis Couperin, Centaur CRC 3016 (2010)

 “A stylish, tasteful, and technically commanding performance…expressive and brilliant playing.”